blackjetrock/experimental-computer-for-schools/README.md

 <h1>References</h1>

-The thread on 'retrocomputingforum.com' where Tony presents his documents and proigrams: https://retrocomputingforum.com/t/rare-ibm-schools-computer-1969/5209/51
+The thread on 'retrocomputingforum.com' where Tony presents his documents and programs: https://retrocomputingforum.com/t/rare-ibm-schools-computer-1969/5209/51

 A photo of the schools computer in a classroom in the 60s: